 The Kingdom of Lordan is a unique yet mysterious place.
-You get to experience first-hand combat in one of the weirdest in-game settings possible.
-Despite all such hardships, the game gives you the ability to classify into multiple classes and build paths.
+You can experience first-hand combat in one of the weirdest in-game settings possible.
+Despite all such hardships, the game allows you to classify into multiple classes and build paths.

 The Assassin follows a sneaky yet promising playstyle.
 The main premise is to mix sorcery with hand-to-hand combat.
 This achieves the perfect balance for dishing out short bursts of damage against an opponent.

 However, the class is not limited to simple attacking.
-In fact, you’d be surprised to know how much outplay potential an Assassin usually possesses.
+You’d be surprised to know how much outplay potential an Assassin usually possesses.
 Therefore, it is essential to learn the inner workings of an Assassin for an easier gameplay progression.

 Effective Assassin Combat

 Aiming to achieve maximum efficiency on an Assassin is rather simple.
-However, you need to weave magic damage with your melee attacks for effective DPS.
-Needless to say, you will be reliant on your agility and movement speed.
+However, you must weave magic damage with your melee attacks for effective DPS.
+You will be reliant on your agility and movement speed.

 Therefore, negating damage is not one of the strengths of this class.
 Despite having unconventional combat mechanics, an Assassin is still considered one of the easier classes to play.

 Make sure to wait for chances to counterattack during combat since the class excels in returning damage rather than taking it.
-With that said, you still hold a bit of flexibility to pursue a tankier path as a bonus damage trade-off.
+With that said, you still have some flexibility to pursue a tanker path as a bonus damage trade-off.

 Assassin Essential Steps